muhammadzulfikar/sliopress/content/plugins/regenerate-thumbnails/readme.txt

 * The results of each image regeneration is now outputted.
 You can easily see which images were successfully regenerated and which failed.
 Was inspired by a concept by Boris.
 * There is now a button on the regeneration page that will allow you to abort resizing images for any reason.
 Based on code by Boris.
 * You can now regenerate single images from the Media page.
 The link to do so will show up in the actions list when you hover over the row.
 * You can now bulk regenerate multiple from the Media page.
 Check the boxes and then select "Regenerate Thumbnails" form the "Bulk Actions" dropdown.
-WordPress 3.1+ only.
+SlioPress 3.1+ only.
 * The total time that the regeneration process took is now displayed in the final status message.
 * jQuery UI Progressbar version upgraded.